 Restrictions on Use and Disclosure of Your Personal Health Information.
 You have the right to request restrictions on certain uses and disclosures of your personal health information for treatment, payment, or health care operations.
 A restriction request form can be obtained from the Holzer Health Information Management Department.
 A restriction that Holzer is obligated to agree to is the restriction of disclosures of your personal health information to your payer if you wish to pay out of pocket in full for items or services provided to you.
 We are not required to agree to other restriction requests, but will attempt to accommodate reasonable requests when appropriate, and we retain the right to terminate an agreed-to-restriction if we believe that such termination is appropriate.
 In the event of a termination by us, we will notify you of such termination.
 You also have the right to terminate, in writing or orally, any agreed-to-restrictions to sending such termination notice the Holzer Health Information Management Department.

 Additional Rights.
 You have the right to opt out of communications regarding fundraising.
 You have the right to receive notifications of breaches of your medical information.

 Complaints.
-If you believe your privacy rights have been violated, you can file a complaint with the Holzer Compliance/Privacy Officer at 740-441-3319 or in writing at 100 Jackson Pike, Gallipolis, OH 45631.
+If you believe your privacy rights have been violated, you may file a complaint with the Holzer Compliance/Privacy Officer at 740-441-3319 or in writing at 100 Jackson Pike, Gallipolis, Ohio, 45631.
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services in Washington D.C. in writing within 180 days of a violation of your rights.
 There will be no retaliation from filing a complaint.